 This is a white-tailed deer leaping through the air.
 When deer run, they usually run away from me and all I get to see is their rear end, which doesn't make a noteworthy photograph.
 However, this deer decided to run along side my vehicle, allowing this photograph.
 They are extraordinarily graceful and seem to run and leap effortlessly.
 A wonder to behold!

 An American Bald Eagle is landing in trees next to a younger bald eagle.
 You can see the use of tail feathers to slow landing speed as the bald eagle selects a branch to land on.
-Photograph was obtained in November 2017 at Long Lake National Wildlife Refuge in North Dakota.
+Photograph was obtained on November 7, 2017 at Long Lake National Wildlife Refuge in North Dakota.